Alma Mahler

-Alma Maria Mahler Gropius Werfel (born Alma Margaretha Maria Schindler; 31 August 1879 – 11 December 1964) was an Austrian composer, author, editor, and socialite.
+Alma Mahler-Werfel (born Alma Margaretha Maria Schindler; 31 August 1879 – 11 December 1964) was an Austrian composer, author, editor, and socialite.
+Musically active from her early years, she was the composer of nearly fifty songs for voice and piano, and works in other genres as well.
+17 songs are known to have survived.
 At 15, she was mentored by Max Burckhard.
-Musically active from her early years, she was the composer of nearly fifty songs for voice and piano, and works in other genres as well.
-Only 17 songs are known to survive.

-In her early years, she had an affair with composer and conductor Alexander von Zemlinsky, but their relationship did not last long.
-She became the wife of composer Gustav Mahler, who was not interested in her compositions.
-Eventually she fell into depression from being artistically stifled.
-While her marriage was struggling, she had an affair with Walter Gropius.
-Gustav started to encourage Alma's composing and helped prepare some of her compositions for publication, but died soon after this attempted reconciliation in 1911.
-Alma married Gropius in 1915 and the couple had a daughter together, Manon Gropius.
-During her marriage to Gropius, Alma had an affair with Franz Werfel.
-Alma and Werfel were eventually married after Alma separated from Gropius.
+In 1902, she married composer Gustav Mahler, who died in 1911.
+Between 1911 and 1914 she had a passionate affair with Oskar Kokoschka.
+In 1915, Alma married Walter Gropius, and they had a daughter, Manon Gropius.
+Throughout her marriage to Gropius, Alma engaged in an affair with Franz Werfel.
+Following her separation from Gropius, Alma and Werfel eventually married.

-In 1938, after the Anschluss, Werfel and Alma were forced to flee Austria, as it was unsafe for Jews.
+In 1938, after Nazi Germany annexed Austria, Werfel and Alma fled, as it was unsafe for the Jewish Werfel.
 Eventually the couple settled in Los Angeles.
-In later years, her salon became part of the artistic scene, first in Vienna, then in Los Angeles and in New York.
+In later years, her salon became part of the artistic scene, first in Vienna, then in Los Angeles and New York.